Sexual harassment laws protecting Ohio employees

 Why you should report sexual harassment

-Studies have shown that a sizeable majority of people who are sexually harassed at work never report it.
-While there are lots of understandable reasons why employees do not report sexual harassment, there are many reasons why they should.
+Studies show that most people who are sexually harassed at work never report it.
+There are lots of understandable reasons for that.
+But there are even better reasons why they should.

-Third, and critically, Ohio and federal law provide strong whistleblower protection employees for who make a good faith report of sexual harassment.
-Employers may not retaliate against employees who do make a report.
+Lastly, both Ohio and federal sexual harassment law have strong whistleblower protection employees for who make a good-faith report of sexual harassment.
+Employers may not retaliate against employees for reporting sexual harassment.
 On the other hand, an employer might be able to avoid liability if the employee unreasonably fails to report the harassment.